beekman/item-catalog/vagrant/catalog/README.txt

 Type "cd /vagrant/catalog/" and type return to navigate to the item catalog directory inside the vagrant environment.

-run database_setup.py to create the database
+run database_setup.py to create the database: python3 database_setup.py

+sudo bash cat_config.sh
-run menus.py to populate the database
+ to populate the database

 run application.py and navigate to localhost:8000 in your browser